SuddenDevelopment/visRelateBar/README.md

 1. numerical data aligned with each streaming bar that shows totals
 1. Everything needs to have a mind towards performance, and be able to run for 24 hours without any serious memory leaks.

+## Bar chart drawing logic

+1 bar for each minute
+when the chart is updated each second, it will show up to 60 seconds there will never be more than
+24 1 hour bars
+60 minute bars
+60 second bars
+each one will show avergae rate per second and can show less if there not enough room or data priority if there's not enough room is to show all seconds, some minutes, fewer hours seconds always higher priority / bar width / brighter than minutes and minutes higher priority than hours